umanitoba-cssa/cssa-website-next/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## Linting

+This project is set up with `eslint` and `prettier` for code linting and formatting respectively.
+To run them use `npm run lint` or `npm run lint:fix` if you want safe automatic linting fixes to be applied.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: